 Vegetarian Enchiladas Recipe with Roasted Cauliflower

 Is there really such a thing as too much Mexican food?
 No?
 Okay, cool.
 I didn’t think so.
 Honestly, Mexican food is some of my absolute favorite to eat (and cook)!
-This Vegetarian Enchiladas recipe is super simple and filled with roasted vegetables including cauliflower, peppers, beans and cheese.
-Next they are rolled into tortillas and topped with a smokey chipotle enchilada sauce and MORE CHEESE!
-Ugh, they are so good it is hard to believe there is zero meat and they are good for you.
-Bonus, they can be made ahead of time, are freezer friendly and perfect for meal prep.
+This Vegetarian Enchiladas recipe is super simple and filled with roasted vegetables including cauliflower and peppers, plus beans and cheese.
+Next the vegetarian enchiladas are rolled into tortillas and topped with a homemade smokey chipotle enchilada sauce and MORE CHEESE!
+Ugh, these enchiladas are so good it is hard to believe there is zero meat and they are healthy for you.
+Bonus, the enchiladas can be made ahead of time, are freezer friendly and perfect for meal prep.
 I hope you and your family love these Easy Veggie Enchiladas!

 What Do You Need To Make This Vegetarian Enchiladas Recipe?